 The first step to working part-time while studying in Singapore is to get your student pass, which is issued only to international students pursuing full-time undergraduate or postgraduate courses.
 The process to apply for a student pass may vary depending on the type of educational institution you are enrolled in.

-2. Not be an exchange student pursuing study modules in Singapore
+- You are NOT an exchange student doing study modules in Singapore

 Some of the approved institutions include: